Central Committee of National Jihad in Palestine: Leadership

 The Central Committee was led by Izzat Darwaza, an exiled teacher, historian and founding member of al-Istiqlal ("Independence Party").
 Later, Jamal al-Husayni, the head of the Palestine Arab Party, former Istiqlal member Akram Zuaiter and guerrilla leader Abd al-Qadir al-Husayni joined Darwaza in the committee.
-The organization was highly influenced by the exiled Grand Mufti of Jerusalem and the head of Arab Higher Committee (dissolved by the British authorities in late 1937), Mohammad Amin al-Husayni.
+The organization was influenced by the Grand Mufti of Jerusalem and the head of Arab Higher Committee (dissolved by the British authorities in late 1937), Mohammad Amin al-Husayni.

 The veteran pan-Arab guerrilla leader Fawzi al-Qawuqji and his deputy Muhammad al-Ashmar were invited to lead the rebellion by the Committee and the Grand Mufti, but did not accept the role.
 Al-Qawuqji had previously served as the revolt's leader on the ground, at least nominally, in 1936.
 In general, the local rebel leaders fighting in Palestine were wary of outside leaders as well as each other.
 According to Darwaza, "Each commander defined his area of his operations, which he saw as his own sphere of influence.
 He would become upset if a neighboring leadership encroached into his area in a way that he saw as a violation of jurisdiction."

 In late 1938 the rebels formed a central military command structure called the Bureau of the Arab Revolt in Palestine, which would serve as the Central Committee's military arm.
 However, the growing rivalry between Abd al-Rahim al-Hajj Muhammad and Arif Abd al-Raziq impeded the Bureau's operations and coordination.
 The two were designated the rotational role of General Commander of the Revolt.
 The two other commanders serving on the Bureau were Yusuf Abu Durra of the Haifa-Wadi Ara region and Abu Ibrahim al-Kabir of the Upper Galilee.

 In February 1939 al-Hajj Muhammad was confirmed as the sole General Commander by the Central Committee.
 He was killed fighting British troops and allied Arab "peace bands" near Jenin in late March.
 Following his death, the Central Committee appointed Ahmad al-Hasan as General Commander, although this did little to boost rebel morale and the revolt dissipated by the winter of 1939.